elenavrm/elenavrm/README.md

 <p align="center">Hi!
 My name is Elena and I am a software developer.</p>

----

 ## 📖 About Me

-[I enjoy learning, improving my skills and using new technologies for writing a clean code.
-I create responsive, dynamic, intuitive and fast web pages & apps.]
+I enjoy learning, improving my skills and using new technologies for writing a clean code.
+I create responsive, dynamic, intuitive and fast web pages & apps.

 ## 💼 Skills